Diagnostic Trouble Code P0172: System Too Rich (Bank 1)

 Technically, you can, but you shouldn’t.

 Extended driving with an active DTC P0172 code can lead to performance problems, such as rough idle and engine stalling.
-Over time, parts like the spark plugs, pistons, and catalytic converter can also get damaged
+Over time, it can also damage parts like the spark plugs, pistons, and catalytic converter

 Some of these components require expensive repairs or replacements.
-So, the best way to avoid trouble is to visit a professional mechanic ASAP.
+So, contact a professional mechanic as soon as you notice a P0172 error code.

-How Do You Troubleshoot P0172 Diagnostic Trouble Code?
+How Do You Diagnose a P0172 Trouble Code?

-Since several parts can trigger P0172, there’s a high possibility of a misdiagnosis.
-You should call a mechanic for an error-free inspection.
+Since several problems can trigger the P0172 code, there’s a high possibility of a misdiagnosis.
+You should call a mechanic to correctly identify the underlying cause

-Here’s how they’ll go about diagnosing the P0172 trouble code:
+Here’s how they’ll diagnose the P0172 trouble code:

 1. Use the OBD-II scanner to retrieve existing engine codes and freeze frame data.
-The data will help evaluate the engine’s condition when the PCM registers the code for the first time.
+The data will help evaluate the engine’s condition when the PCM registered the P0172 code for the first time.

 2. Examine the long-term and short-term fuel trim values using the OBD-II scan tool.
-The fuel trim values should ideally not exceed +/-10.
-If they’re not within the range, your engine may be running in a rich condition.
+The fuel trim values shouldn’t exceed +/-10.

-3. Check the spark plugs for any signs of rust accumulation.
+3. Check the spark plugs for any signs of rust.
 Corroded spark plugs can often be the underlying cause of the P0172 code.

 4. Inspect the air filter for clogging and the intake system for cracks indicating a vacuum leak.